 The soils are similar to the highly varied, fractured sandstone soils found in Bodega Headlands, but are overall more gravelly with less water holding capacity – ideal for growing pinot noir.

 The rootstock we chose that best suits our soils and growing conditions was Riparia Gloire.
 Although seldom used in California, it was selected because it is the most devigorating rootstock available, has the shortest vegetative cycle, and promotes the earliest ripening of its fruit – a critical factor in farming vineyards in marginal coastal sites.

 Currently, we are pruning the vineyard much as they do in Burgundy, using a single cane and one, two-bud renewal spur.
 We are also experimenting with establishing different cover crops that will compete with the vines for water and nutrients early in the growing season without weakening them later on when they are ripening their fruit.
 Our goal is a self-limiting vineyard in natural balance, with yields averaging approximately two pounds of fruit per vine.

-In 2012, Occidental began building a winery in the middle of the new vineyards on Bodega Ridge.
+In 2012, Occidental began building a winery in the middle of the new vineyards.
 The winery was completed in time for the 2013 harvest.